 Before digital pathways carved their deep, unmistakable riverbeds in the business landscape, scaling was a comparatively slow, thoughtful process that followed the desires of the parent company rather than the end consumer.
 With the modern explosion of channel distribution options, the game has changed dramatically and scaling practices are no longer a matter of if, but when and how.
-Even in a company's beginnings, getting prepared for this eventuality will cut back on frantic research and up-against-a-wall deadlines that can drive poor, hasty decisions in a company's growth cycle.
-Here are five ways to batten down the hatches and ensure smooth sailing into optimum scalability.
+Even in a company’s beginnings, getting prepared for this eventuality will cut back on frantic research and up-against-a-wall deadlines that can drive poor, hasty decisions in a company’s growth cycle.
+Here are five ways to batten down the hatches and streamlining to ensure smooth sailing into optimum scalability.

 1.)
 Assess Your Risk Profile